Nekos4Lyfe/TokenMixer/README.md

 ## Latest update

-TokenMixer is now SDXL compatible.
-Not all features are guaranteed to work for SDXL yet.
+TokenMixer is now SDXL compatible for the Minitokenizer module and the Embedding Generator

 For now , you can have fun with the randomizer "_" feature on the Minitokenizer if you like to investigate the latent space of SDXL.